jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 - Modals (IAppendable)
 	- Float in the center of the screen.
-	- Layer on top of eachother.
+	- Layer on top of each other.
 		- Must close from the top, one at a time.
 	- Modal base class holds shared functionality.
 	- When any modal except the context menu is open, page scrolling is locked.